AR-CADE/desktop_entry/README.md

 # note

- - As for now, only the "application" type is fully implemented
+ - As for now, only the type 1 (Application) is fully implemented
+ - type 2 (Link) and type 3 (Directory) are partially implemented

 # contact